Frank Elbridge Webb

-Frank Elbridge Webb (September 1, 1869 – June 15, 1949) was an American industrial engineer who served as the Farmer–Labor Party's presidential candidate in 1928.
+Frank Elbridge Webb (September 1, 1869 – June 15, 1949) was an American engineer who served as the Farmer–Labor Party's presidential candidate in 1928.
 In the 1932 presidential election, he was initially renominated by the Farmer–Labor Party before being removed and running as the nominee for a wing of the Liberty Party.
 (Note: The wing that nominated Webb was sometimes reported to be known as the Liberty and Unity Party, Liberty Unity Party, or just the Unity Party.)
 He also led many unsuccessful efforts to build bridges that spanned the San Francisco Bay.